KartikPatel-19/KartikPatel-19/README.md

 * AI and Robotics concepts
 * My latest projects
 * My journey into tech
 * Sci-fi and the future of technology
+* Big Fan of sci-fi movies..[All time favourite.........Pacific Rim!!] 🤖🚀

 **Want to collaborate?** Let's build something extraordinary together!